OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 });
 ~~~

 The script above calls Java.perform to make sure that our code gets executed in the context of the Java VM.
 It instantiates a wrapper for the `android.app.Activity` class via `Java.use` and overwrites the `onResume` function.
-The new `onResume` function outputs a notice to the console and calls the original `onResume` method by invoking `this.onResume` every time an activity is resumed in the the app.
+The new `onResume` function outputs a notice to the console and calls the original `onResume` method by invoking `this.onResume` every time an activity is resumed in the app.

 Frida also lets you search for instantiated objects on the heap and work with them.
 The following script searches for instances of `android.view.View` objects and calls their `toString` method.
 The result is printed to the console: